Skip to main content

 Testing Readiness, Not Just Defences

-For Debbie, testing is about assurance - proving that teams, controls, and suppliers can function effectively under pressure, not just executing technical drills.
+Testing should be about assurance - proving that teams, controls, and suppliers can function effectively under pressure, not just executing technical drills.

 AI - Risks, Controls, And Opportunities